uchilaka/docs/advanced/api/configuration.md

 #### APC

+It uses PHP [Alternative PHP Cache (APC)](https://secure.php.net/manual/en/book.apc.php) extension to store the cache data.

 | Name          | Description   |
 | ------------- | ------------- |
 | `adapter`     |  Name of the adapter.
 Must be `apc`

 #### APCU

+It uses PHP [APC User Cache (APCu)](https://secure.php.net/manual/en/book.apcu.php) extension to store the cache data.
+APCu is the same extension as APC, the only different is that doesn't have OPCache.
+Directus only needs the data store feature.

 | Name          | Description   |
 | ------------- | ------------- |